 (d) If the work includes software, coverage must also include claims for intellectual property infringement arising out of software or content (with the exception of patent infringement and misappropriation of trade secrets)

-(e) Coverage will have limits no less than ten million ($10,000,000.00) dollars per occurrence and ten million ($10,000,000.00) dollars aggregate.
+(e) Coverage will have limits no less than ten million ($10,000,000.00) dollars per claim for wrongful acts and ten million ($10,000,000.00) dollars aggregate.
+The Contractor’s Information Security and Privacy policy is embedded in their Professional Liability coverage form.

 (f) If the insurance required by this clause is procured on a form affording “claims-made” coverage, then (i) all limits stated above as “per occurrence” will be understood to mean “per claim” or “per occurrence,” as is consistent with the terms of the “claims-made” policy; and (ii) such claims-made insurance will provide for a retroactive date no later than the date the Contract is awarded.